VincentWei/minigui-docs/user-manual/MiniGUIUserManualCompiletimeConfiguration.md

 - No building the console engine subdriver for old MS serial mouse.
 - No building the console engine subdriver for MS3 mouse.
 - No building the console engine subdriver for GPM daemon.
-- No support for Skin and Flat renderer.
+- No support for Skin and Flat renderers.

 Based on the configuration above, you can also delete some functions if you want.
 For example, if you do not use the animation control in your